Swim Lessons and Life Jacket Grant Program

-The AOAP allocates $5,000 annually for the life jacket and/or swim lesson grant program.
-An annual goal for AOAP is to provide a minimum of 100 free lessons to under-privileged participants and to purchase and provide a minimum of 200 lifejackets for organizations to use in their water safety efforts.
-(The max an organization will be awarded for swim lessons is $500 and 50 life jackets is the maximum request for life jackets.)
+The AOAP allocates a minimum of $5,000 annually for the life jacket and $5,000 for the swim lesson grant program.
+An annual goal for AOAP is to provide a minimum of 100 free lessons to under-privileged participants and to purchase and provide a minimum of 500 lifejackets annually for organizations to use in their water safety efforts.

 Purpose of the Grant Programs